 DO NOT USE THE PLASTIC PULL TAB, there is a lot of adhesive and the tab will break or you will damage the battery.
 Instead run your pry tool along the right side of the battery and break the adhesive that way.
 Once the battery is free from the adhesive, you can pull the battery out of the phone.
 There are no other connectors holding it in.

 – Remove the grounding clip, it is to the left of where you disconnected the battery.
-You will seen another screw that is holding in the grounding clip over the antenna, remove this screw.
-If you have problems, Contact Wireless World iPhone Repair Tulsa for answers!
+You will see another screw that is holding in the grounding clip over the antenna, remove this screw.
+If you have problems, Contact Wireless World iPhone Repair Claremore for answers!

 – Unscrew the one screw holding the grounding clip in place with your #00 Phillips screwdriver.